lcsystems/kvtransaction/README.md

 - kvtransaction

+        - v1.4.6: Displayed output will be too verbose to read.
+Will be removed in a later commit.

         - When aggregating bigger amounts of data new transactions for the same id might be generated erroneously (due to process forking?)

         - When setting mvlist=f only the latest event is written to the kv store (expected?)